-In order to answer why, these are some basic questions that must be answered.
+In order to answer why you may not be getting a chlorine reading, these are some basic questions that must be answered.

 If you have a sand filter, you should clean the sand at least once each season and change the sand about every three to five years as long as you are cleaning the sand each season.
 Oils from your body, sweat, suntan lotion all get inside your filter and make the sand less effective.
 You need a chemical to break up these containment and make your filter more effective.